To open the initial Generate HDL dialog box from Filter Designer, do the following:

 Note: Supported filter structures allow both fixed-point and floating-point (double) realizations.

 If desired, adjust the setting of the Filter arithmetic option.
-The FDATool displays the first of three tabbed panes of its dialog box.
+The Filter Designer displays the first of three tabbed panes of its dialog box.

 Select Targets > Generate HDL.
-The FDATool displays the Generate HDL dialog box.
+The Filter Designer displays the Generate HDL dialog box.

-If the coder does not support the structure of the current filter in the FDATool, an error message appears.
-For example, if the current filter is a quantized, lattice-coupled, allpass filter, the following message appears.
+If the coder does not support the structure of the current filter in the Filter Designer, an error message appears.

-To open the initial Generate HDL dialog box from the
+To open the initial Generate HDL dialog box from Filter Builder, do the following:

 At the MATLAB command prompt, type a